 Your Coverage Options After Hitting a Domesticated Animal

-If you hit a domesticated animal that is loose, you may be able to recover damages from its owner.
+If you hit a domesticated animal that was loose, you may be able to recover damages from its owner.
 You may be entitled to financial compensation that includes:

 - Vehicle repair or replacement costs